 National School Choice Week 2022 will take place January 23 – 29, 2022.
 We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
 Check out ideas, inspiration, and more information!

-Vermont will celebrate National School Choice Week 2020 with a record-breaking 92 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/vermont/.
+Vermont celebrated National School Choice Week 2020 with a record-breaking 92 events and activities across the state.
+Click the button below to learn more about school choice in Vermont.

 "Shining a spotlight on effective educational options for every child"